muenzpraeger/snapshot/README.md

 Snapshot is supported for Salesforce editions that include case management.
 Lightning Experience must be enabled.
 Snapshot is not supported in Salesforce Classic.
 Snapshot is supported on all browsers that are supported for Lightning Experience.
 For details, see (Supported Browsers for Lightning Experience)[https://help.salesforce.com/articleView?id=getstart_browsers_sfx.htm].

 **Setting Up the Component**
-Prerequisite: Prior to installation, ensure Lightning Experience is enabled (see Enable Lightning Experience)[https://help.salesforce.com/articleView?id=lex_enable_intro.htm].
+Prerequisite: Prior to installation, ensure Lightning Experience is enabled ((see Enable Lightning Experience)[https://help.salesforce.com/articleView?id=lex_enable_intro.htm]).
 To set up the component:
 1. Get the component from [GitHub](https://github.com/TheWeatherCompany/Salesforce-Snapshot) and deploy it to Salesforce.
-2. In Salesforce, create a CSP Trusted Site for https://api.weather.com to access the Weather Company APIs (see Create CSP Trusted Sites to Access Third-Party APIs).
+2. In Salesforce, create a CSP Trusted Site for https://api.weather.com to access the Weather Company APIs (see Create CSP Trusted Sites to Access Third-Party APIs)[https://help.salesforce.com/articleView?id=csp_trusted_sites.htm].
-3. Add the component to the case page by editing the page in the Lightning App Builder (see (Configure Lightning Experience Record Pages)[https://help.salesforce.com/articleView?id=csp_trusted_sites.htm]).
+3. Add the component to the case page by editing the page in the Lightning App Builder see (Configure Lightning Experience Record Pages)[https://help.salesforce.com/articleView?id=csp_trusted_sites.htm].
   - In the **Lightning Components** list, scroll down to the **Custom – Managed section**.
   - Click Weather Company Snapshot and drag the component to any place on the page.
   - In the properties pane, select the default type of units to display.